Most Common Mistakes Entrepreneurs Make

 At all times, you have to remember that you’re not alone.

-Analyse the market and figure out who you’re up against, then plan and act accordingly.
+Analyse the market, determine who you’re up against, and plan and act accordingly.

 Why do you need to monitor your competition?

 If you can learn from other people’s mistakes, you’re less likely to encounter the same.
-And even if you do, you’ll be in a better place to handle it.
+And even if you do, you’ll be better positioned to handle it.

 That’s the reality.